-214. HISTORY OF MODERN PHILOSOPHY An introduction to modern philosophy through a study of Descartes.
-Spinoza, Leibniz, Locke, Berkeley, Hume, and Kant, whose systems comprise classical rationalism and empiricism.
-Alternates with Philosophy 312.
-Not offered in 1972-1973 303.
+- 211: 211R.
+PROBLEMS OF PHILOSOPHY.
+An introduction to the chief problems with which philosophy is concerned, and a study of some of these from the viewpoints of the leading modern schools of philosophical thought. - 213.
+HISTORY OF ANCIENT AND MEDIEVAL PHILOSOPHY.
+An introduction to philosophy through a study of the systems from the Pre-Socratics through the Nominalists; particular emphasis on Plato, Aristotle, and major figures of the Middle Ages.
+Alternates with Philosophy 311.
+Offered in 1973-1974. - 214.
+HISTORY OF MODERN PHILOSOPHY.
+An introduction to modern philosophy through a study of Descartes, Spinoza, Leibniz, Locke, Berkeley, Hume, and Kant, whose systems comprise classical rationalism and empiricism.
+Offered in 1973-1974, and in alternate years. - 221.
+GANDHI AND TAGORE.
+See Non-Western Studies 221. - 303.
 LOGIC AND REFLECTIVE THINKING.
-The general principles of inductive and deductive logic, and the use of these principles in the solution of problems in such fields as science, philosophy, and religion.
-304. GREAT AMERICAN THINKERS.

-A study of the development of philosophy in the United States, with special attention to the lives and writings of selected leaders from Edwards to Dewey.
+The general principles of inductive and deductive logic, and the use of these principles in the solution of problems in such fields as science, philosophy, and religion. - 304.
+GREAT AMERICAN THINKERS.
+A study of the development of philosophy in the United States, with special attention to the lives and writings of selected leaders from Edwards to Dewey. - 305.

-305: 305R.
 ETHICS.